ludiosarchive/unfixed-security-bugs/README.md

 * [Multi-line pastes from an untrusted source (e.g. browser) can automatically execute something you did not intend to copy](https://www.google.com/search?q=terminal+security+paste&ie=utf-8&oe=utf-8)

+## sudo

+* sudo TTY tickets (generally enabled by default) allow *any subprocess* to do a passwordless sudo without the timeout period, not just commands you've typed in the shell.

 ## VirtualBox

 * Unlike VMware Workstation, [VirtualBox clipboard sharing gives guests continuous access to the clipboard](https://www.virtualbox.org/ticket/16508), instead of just when the VM is focused.